Fun fact: Stats say that 44.8% of internet users turn to social media to research things they want to buy.

 You don’t always have to create new content – you can let someone else do the heavy lifting and highlight their work on your channels instead.
 We call that repurposing in the biz.
 Here are two ways to do it:

-- See a cool post from an influencer?
+- See a cool post from a LinkedIn influencer?
 Repost it and credit them, but be sure to provide your own feedback to make it hyper-relevant to your readers.

 - Writer’s block is real, so gain inspiration from an interesting article you recently read.
 Choose some key points to expand on and write about those topics with your own voice and perspective.